base4nfdi/dmp4nfdi-website/content/incubator/test/incubator.md

           <div class="usecase-card" data-service="Template Development" data-cycle="Cycle 0">
             <img src="/images/nfdi4objects_nfdi4culture_logo.png" alt="NFDI4Objects and NFDI4Culture Logo">
             <h4>Cycle 0</h4>
-            <h5>Goal:</h5><p>A DMP template has been developed to support museums and collection institutions in operationalising the FAIR principles.
-The template integrates several perspectives and offers a low-threshold option for FAIR quality assessment of collection data.
-The questions are assigned to four typical processing phases: digitisation, documentation, provision, and storage/archiving.
-Within these categories, many questions are assigned to indicators from the FAIR Data Maturity Model.
-Valid answer options, recommendations for action, help texts, notes, and links to useful materials are included.
-This incubator project aims to create a template that illustrates the different levels of FAIRness implementation, while also providing institutions with a roadmap and monitoring tool to improve the quality of their data.</p>
+            <h5>Goal:</h5><p>The product of this incubator project is a DMP template to help museums and collections implement the FAIR principles.
+The template provides an accessible option for assessing the FAIR quality of collection data.
+The questions are categorised according to four typical processing phases: digitisation, documentation, publication and storage/archiving.
+Most of the questions within these categories are assigned to indicators from the FAIR Data Maturity Model.
+The template includes answer options, some recommendations for action, help texts, notes and links to useful materials.
+The aim is to create a template that illustrates the different levels of FAIR implementation, while also providing institutions with a roadmap to improve the quality of their data.</p>
-            <h5>Duration:</h5><p>July 2025 - Dec 2025</p>
+            <h5>Duration:</h5><p>July 2025 - December 2025</p>
           </div>

           <div class="usecase-card" data-service="Template Development" data-cycle="Cycle 0">